 expressive arts and design

-Here are our topic links - with tips and hints for home.
+Here are our topic links for parents - with tips and hints for home.

-Here are some free websites to support learning at home, during the school closures.
+Here are some free websites to support learning at home, or during the school closures.

 https://mathszone.co.uk/ - Search for EYFS.
 There are some great simple number and shape activities